cristianpaixao/Curso-Web-Moderno-com-JavaScript/README.md

 * Conditions (if, if/else, if/else if, switch)
 * Loops (while, do/while, for, for/in)
 * use of break/continue

+3 - **Functions** Here are examples of using javascript functions such as:
+* Functions with and without return
+* Variable parameters
+* Default parameter
+* Variation of "this"
+* "This" and "bind"
+* Arrow functions
+* Anonymous functions
+* Callback functions
+* Construction functions
+* Lexical Context
+* Closure
+* Factory
+* Class vs. Factory
+* IIFE
+* Call & Apply

 ---
 # Social Medias